techiepal/ghnghcpltwspvt/README.md

-# ghnghcpltwspvt
-GitHub and GitHub Copilot Workshop
+# GitHub and GitHub Copilot Workshop